cloudmesh/client/docs/source/commands/command_key.rst

 This functionality is required for key management with VMs.
 We can add the key from database to the target cloud.::

     $ cm key add_to_cloud albertkey
-    Adding key albertkey to cloud juno as albert-juno-albertkey Key albertkey added successfully to cloud juno as albert-juno-albertkey. info.
+    Adding key albertkey to cloud kilo as albert-kilo-albertkey Key albertkey added successfully to cloud kilo as albert-kilo-albertkey. info.
 OK.

 By default the target cloud key name format is <username>-<cloud>-<key-name>.